ketozhang/asdf-pydantic/docs/model.md

-This `Rectangle` model will be referenced in ASDF's YAML file as `!rectangle-1.0.0` specified by the `_tag` field. `_tag` is a globally unique ASDF tag (see [naming best practices](https://asdf.readthedocs.io/en/stable/asdf/extending/uris.html#tags)) that identifies the ASDF model.
+This `Rectangle` model will be referenced in ASDF's YAML file as `!rectangle-1.0.0` specified by the `_tag` field. `_tag` is a globally unique ASDF tag (see [naming best practices](https://asdf.readthedocs.io/en/stable/asdf/extending/uris.html#tags)) that identifies the ASDF Pydantic model.
 This model contains two fields: `width` and `height` and their field type are both `float`.

 ## Field Types